whatwg/web-history/README.md

 ## 2005-04

 - ["The Web Platform - Browsers and Applications"](http://www.w3.org/2005/Talks/0513-webplatform/)
+  talk presented by Dean Jackson at WWW2005, will goals of the "Web Platform" outlined as:

+  * To (better) enable the Web as an application platform (on all devices).
+  * To help users by requiring support for standards in the browser.
+  * To give developers a better environment.

-  talk presented by Dean Jackson at WWW2005; during the rest of 2005 and after, the term "the Web Platform" will see increasing use as a common label for the set of client-side browser technologies used for building Web applications.
+  During the rest of 2005 and after, the term "the Web Platform" will see increasing use as a common label for the set of client-side browser technologies used for building Web applications.

 ## 2005-07